sv-github/Data_sci/lessons/lesson-01/readme.md

 <a name="opening"></a>
 ## Welcome to GA!
 (20 mins)

-> Instructor Note: Use the "Day 1 deck" from your local production team

 #### GA is a special learning environment

 - Introduce the instructors, EIRs, Producers